derele/NamibiaNanopore/README.md

 arthropods](https://github.com/derele/NamibiaNanopore/blob/main/figures/Lilla_Arthro_1st_heat.png)

 The species in the hyena feces are credible diet or sampling contamination.
-The other atrhopods are all tick sequences.
-As this should be from a single species it will be helpful to establish alignemnt clustering procedures to derive a consensus sequence (in this case one).
+The other arthropods are all tick sequences.
+As this should be from a single species it will be helpful to establish alignment clustering procedures to derive a consensus sequence (in this case one).

 ## Mouse project